What are world views?

 The other function of karma which undermines its validity is its grandiosity, which is a byproduct of the morality it teaches.
 If I am responsible, in some way, through current actions or those of past lives, for everything that happens to me, then I must take responsibility for whatever occurs.
 Subsequently, if you abuse me, I have done something to deserve that abuse.
 This belief is going to teach me to be a morally responsible person.
 However, in addition to causing me to put up with abuse without complaint, the concept of karma is extraordinarily grandiose because it makes me responsible for everything I experience.
 If there is too much rain it must have been something I did or a lesson I need to learn.
 If there is no rain it must have been something I did or a lesson I need to learn.
 If as a child I am sexually abused by a priest, it must be my karma, because “everything is in divine order.”
 This effectively allows responsibility to be shifted from abusers to the abused, from persecutors within the Drama Triangle to victims.

 The world view disclosed by IDL does not depend on these concepts, although it does not reject them as impossible or inoperative.
-They simply do not have the central place for IDL that they occupy not only for Hinduism and Buddhism, but for most people in the New Age movement.
+They simply do not have the central place for IDL that they occupy not only for Hinduism and Buddhism, but for many people in the New Age movement.
 This is because interviewed emerging potentials do not explain their beingness nor their intentions in terms of karma, and therefore do not need a mechanism by which to transmit it.
 While providing a wake-up call can be understood in terms of generating good karma or avoiding bad karma, this is not the understanding or approach generally taken by interviewed emerging potentials.

 Why don’t most interviewed emerging potentials use the concept of karma?
 Although they recommend a yoga, in the sense that there are recommendations to follow and that these are causes that have effects, you are not building up “good” karma by doing them or working off “bad” karma.
 It is simpler than that, more like an off-on switch that has nothing to do with the past or future or temporal reality.
 The questions are, “Do you want to be more alive now?”
-“Do you want to be more transparent, more out of your own way now?
+“Do you want to be more transparent, more out of your own way now?”

-This brings us to another way that IDL provides a clear break in world view from religious and spiritual perspectives on development and life’s meaning.
-While the concept of a divine plan or universal law is central for most spiritual teachings, most interviewed perspectives do not present in terms of universal law, dharma, or order.
+This brings us to another way that IDL provides a clear break in world view from some religious and spiritual mainstream perspectives on development and life’s meaning.
+While the concept of a divine plan or universal law is central for many spiritual teachings, most interviewed perspectives do not present in terms of universal law, dharma, or order.
 They do not present in terms of accidents, either.
 This is another example of how IDL charts an indeterministic middle way between law and chaos.
 How do these perspectives avoid one position or the other?
 Regarding chaos, it is obvious that even interviewed floor mats are well organized and clear; they are hardly chaotic, regardless of what they may contain or how they are used.
 Regarding universal law, interviewed mushrooms do not seem to need life to be either divinely ordained or organized according to some overarching plan.
 This is not to say that there are not principles at work.
 For instance, IDL interviews disclose a persistent intention toward greater wakefulness.
 Is this a universal law?
 One could see it as negentropy, as opposed to entropy, but this does not seem to be the way that interviewed emerging potentials view it, since many do not.
 That implies that seeing the intent to wake up as universal law is most likely a projective interpretation of a waking value system onto the interviewed perspective.

 The importance of reason